Data Centers in Strasbourg

 Natural Disaster Risk

-Strasbourg has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
-The primary environmental hazard is related to its riverine location.
+Strasbourg has a Low overall disaster risk profile, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
+While the overall threat level is low, operators should engineer facilities to account for specific regional hazards.